Andryushik/ecommerce-admin/README.md

 # Full Stack E-Commerce + Dashboard & CMS

+Demo you can see [here](https://ecommerce-admin-h3r3v1jbo-andryushik.vercel.app/)

-This is Admin Dashboard, the Store is [here](https://github.com/Andryushik/ecommerce-store) You can connect any other store to this admin also.
+This is Admin Dashboard, the Store is [here](https://github.com/Andryushik/ecommerce-store) You can connect any other store to this Admin Dashboard also.

 ## Technologies